codama-idl/codama/packages/visitors-core/README.md

 // ^ A different instance of numberTypeNode('u32')
 ```

 Note that the returned visitor is of type `Visitor<Node | null>` meaning this visitor allows for nodes to be deleted — i.e. marked as `null`.
-The `identityVisitor` is able to resolved nested `null` references depending on the node kind.
+The `identityVisitor` can resolve nested `null` references depending on the node kind.
 For instance, if a `tupleTypeNode` contains two items and the first one is `null` — after having visited its children — then, the `tupleTypeNode` will only contain the second item.
-It is also possible for a nested `null` reference to bubble all the way up if it cannot be resolved.
+It is also possible for a nested `null` reference to bubble up if it cannot be resolved.

-Here are some examples if this behavior by overriding the `visitPublicKeyType` function to return `null`.
+Here are some examples of this behaviour by overriding the `visitPublicKeyType` function to return `null`.

 ```ts
 const visitor = identityVisitor();